Transparency and "The Pledge"

 - What is the quality?

-- What prices did we pay? (e.g. FOB )
+- What prices have we paid? (e.g. FOB)

-Transparency as an attitude
+Transparency as an Attitude

 Roger Wittwer, Kafischmitte